borel/bloodyMaze/README.md

 In both case , the server will run on => 0.0.0.0:8080 ( you can define other config in config repository)

-On the web

-I deploy my app ( via docker ) on clever cloud , you can use => https://bloodymaze.cleverapps.io to test ( for example => https://bloodymaze.cleverapps.io/path?from=10030&to=10121 )

 ## Running the tests

 ```